eryilmaz0/OTelemetry.Observability/README.md

 - **you can go **http://localhost:8001/swagger/index.html** to reach Backend for Frontend project Swagger UI, and you can make requests.**
 - **you can go **http://localhost:16686/search** to reach Jaeger UI, and you can list the traces.**
-- **you can go **http://localhost:9090/** to reach Prometheus UI, and you can monitorr the application metrics.**
+- **you can go **http://localhost:9090/** to reach Prometheus UI, and you can monitor the application metrics.**
 - **you can go **http://localhost:5601/** to reach Kibana UI.
-You can create an indext pattern with "logs-generic-default" name, and show the application logs.**
+You can create an index pattern with "logs-generic-default" name, and show the application logs.**